The Toughest Two Minutes in Sports!

-We are proud to announce the Scott Firefighter Combat Challenge will be coming to the area in a few weeks.
-The event is being offered to promote the physical fitness of firefighters, and will be part of the 20-plus Challenge tour to be held throughout the United States in 2013.
+We are proud to announce the Scott Firefighter Combat Challenge will be coming to the area this weekend.
+The event is being offered to promote the physical fitness of firefighters, and will be part of the 20-plus Challenge tour to be held throughout the United States in 2012.

 While you must be a firefighter to take part in the competition, the public is encouraged to come and watch as the participants navigate the Challenge course or “The toughest two minutes in sports,” as it’s frequently known.

-The Scott Firefighter Combat Challenge will be held at the Charlotte Motor Speedway, located at 5555 Concord Parkway S, Concord, NC 28027.
-The individual competition starts Saturday, May 25th at 10 am.
-The tandem and team relays begin Sunday, May 26th at Noon.
+The Scott Firefighter Combat Challenge will be held at the Jackson Convention Center, located at 105 E. Pascagoula Street.
+The individual competition starts Friday, June 1st at 5pm.
+The tandem and team relays begin Saturday, June 2nd at 9:30am.
 Firefighters competing in the Scott Firefighter Combat Challenge, will be competing in a five-evolution event, which includes a 5-story tower climb with high-rise pack, hose hoist, forcible entry, hose advance, and victim rescue.
 Competitions shall include individual, team, tandem, and relay.
-Firefighters will vie for times, points, and placement qualifying them for the Scott Firefighter Combat Challenge World Challenge, to be held in Las Vegas October 2013.
+Firefighters will vie for times, points, and placement qualifying them for the Scott Firefighter Combat Challenge World Challenge, to be held in November 2012.

 For a complete description of Challenge rules and regulations, or to register as a competitor, please visit http://www.firefighterchallenge.com.
 The registration fees are: Individual $75, Team $290, Tandem $90, Relay $195.